apache/kibble-1/docs/source/setup.rst

 Configuring a Scanner Node
 ###########################

-First, check out the scanner source:
+First, check out the scanner source in a file path of your choosing:

 ``git clone https://github.com/apache/kibble-scanners.git``

-Then edit the ``conf/config.yaml`` file to match both your ElasticSearch database and the file layout you wish to use on the scanner machine.
+Then edit the ``conf/config.yaml`` file to match both the ElasticSearch database used by the Kibble UI, as well as whatever file layout (data and scratch dir) you wish to use on the scanner machine.
 Remember that the scanner must have enough disk space to fully store any resources you may be scanning.
 If you are scanning a large git repository, the scanner should have sufficient disk space to store it locally.